-Benefits of Exercise for Mental HealthPOSTED ON Oct 23, 2019
+Benefits of Exercise for Mental HealthUPDATED ON Jul 12, 2022

 Though they are undoubtedly important, worthwhile goals in and of themselves, there is far more benefit to be had from regular exercise than aerobic capacity, muscular size and endurance and weight loss.
 It’s always a good idea to work on these things, keeping on top of your physical health and your physique.

 However, today I want to talk about an additional, important aspect of leading an active lifestyle and engaging in regular exercise: the benefit you will feel to your mental health and wellbeing.